 is the right man to lead the biggest inquiry into the financial system in the best part of two decades.

-, agrees, adding that Murray is “obviously nobody’s fool”.
+, president of the FBAA, agrees, adding that Murray is “obviously nobody’s fool”.

 “We need someone with real industry knowledge for this job and the fact that he ran the largest bank in the country means he’s probably not a bad person to tick that box.